 10. Digitally Enhanced Operations

-Websites are becoming savier.
+Websites are always trying to be more eye-catching.
 UX and UI are making web interfaces ad convenient and as interactive as possible.
-The Magento two upgrade to more than 400 thousands ecommerce websites is proof that the digital world is growing safer, faster, and adapting to the real world.
+The Magento two upgrade to more than 400 thousand eCommerce websites is proof that the digital world is growing safer, faster, and adapting to the real world.

-The 2022 shoppers are digitally aware and with availability of low capital investment that are easy to update, numerous digital and automation initiatives are being taken every day by retailers.
-Retailers are also using technology to make life easier for their employees.
+The 2023 shoppers are digitally aware and with the availability of low capital investments that are easy to update, numerous digital and automation initiatives are being taken every day by retailers.
+Marketing for retailers also become somewhat automated with emerging technologies playing a central role.

 Each retailer must strike its own balance based on its unique circumstances.
 The flexibility built into those tactics, as well as their execution, will determine their success.

-In 2022, expect some bumps in the road.
+In 2023, expect some bumps in the road.
 There's no guarantee that the approach you devised at the start of the year will still be effective by the end.
-Still, retailers may give themselves a fighting chance of success by focusing constantly on execution optimization and nimbleness in the face of changing conditions.
+Successful retail marketing strategies will be the ones implemented with focus and precision.
+Retailers may give themselves a fighting chance of success by focusing constantly on execution optimization and nimbleness in the face of changing conditions.